Coming soon:

 • Having previously started and run my own company, I deeply understand the context in which co-founders and entrepreneurs operate.

-• My own company has been featured as case study in academic research, books, conferences and a documentary that explored “teal” organizations (see book Reinventing Organizations).
+• My own company has been featured as case study in academic research, books, conferences and a documentary exploring “teal” organizations (see book Reinventing Organizations).

 • I’ve tested my approach during hands-on leadership roles in several companies.